Female student using calculator on phone

 You could benefit from financial support through a postgraduate loan, bursary or scholarship scheme during your time as a student.
 Bursaries and scholarships are non-repayable, but do have varying eligibility criteria which you should review before making an application.

-Eligible students are able to apply for a loan of up to £11,222 for postgraduate master's study starting in 2020/21.
+Eligible students can apply for a loan of up to £12,167 if your course starts on or after 1 August 2023.
 Please see the Student Finance England website for further details, including eligibility criteria.

 This loan will be: